-Coordination and Integration of Different Funding Sources / Programs How does the model incorporate various areas and elements of the school into a comprehensive education program?
-School Improvement What evidence is there of positive effect on student achievement, especially evidence that correlates to the school's student population and improvement needs?
+Coordination and How does the model incorporate various areas and elements of the school into Integration of Different a comprehensive education program?
+Funding Sources / Programs School Improvement What evidence is there of positive effect on student achievement, especially evidence that correlates to the school's student population and improvement needs?